Electrical Installation Condition Reports

 It serves to provide an assessment of the existing electrical installation against the current national standards.

 The full report contains; Electrical Installation Condition Report, Schedule of Inspections and Schedule of Test Results.
-The report will summarise if the overall condition of the installation is satisfactory or not, and it will details any defects found in order of their severity.
+The report will summarise if the overall condition of the installation is satisfactory or not, and it will detail any defects found in order of their severity.

 Is an EICR necessary ?